iotaledger/streams/documentation/docs/libraries/wasm/api_reference.md

 | --------------- | ----------------------------- | ----------------------------------- |

 #### _async -_ fetch_next_msgs(): Array<[UserResponse](#UserResponse)>
-Fetch the next message sent by each publisher (empty array if none are present).
+Fetch all the next messages pending to be received by the user (empty array if none are present).

 | Param           | Type                          | Description                         |
 | --------------- | ----------------------------- | ----------------------------------- |